 That said, many pit bulls do make loving family pets, living their best lives without causing any harm.
-For every pit bull attack story, there are countless viral videos of smiling pit bulls loving on a couple’s new baby or being tucked into bed while smiling and wearing an adorable dog onesie.
+For every pit bull attack story, there are countless viral videos of smiling pit bulls loving on a couple's new baby or being tucked into bed while smiling and wearing an adorable dog onesie.
 But because of their dangerous reputation, pit bulls often face breed discrimination that prohibits them from living in certain apartments, homes, or even stepping foot anywhere within entire cities.
 It also means some insurances will not cover medical bills in the event someone or another pet is attacked by your pit bull because this breed is often excluded from insurance coverage.
 There are multiple groups actively working to redeem pit bulls in the eyes of the public and end breed discrimination.

-One person who has always advocated strongly for pit bulls is Dog Training Expert Cesar Millan.
+One person who has always advocated strongly for the pit bull dog breed is dog training expert Cesar Millan.
 One of the dogs Cesar relies on most during his training sessions is a well-mannered pit bull, named Junior.
 Despite being a pit bull, Junior is extremely calm and reliable and helps Cesar evaluate and train dogs in need of rehabilitation all the time.
 Learn more about the history of pit bulls and how they got their poor reputation directly from Cesar Millan in the below clip!

 No matter how you feel about pit bulls, it’s important to clear up some confusion regarding pit bulls so you can make an educated decision when forming your opinions about the dogs.
 Pit bulls were once beloved family pets, so it’s somewhat shocking to hear many people now view them as if they are public enemy number one.
 Therefore, we wanted to clear up the 5 most controversial opinions about pit bulls.